S-git1/INF5006S-Project/README.md

 Stop after installation complete.

+Now add the router component to the vue project using:

+**vue add router**

+Then for the history mode choose "No": (I don't know what this is so I just chose "No")

+**?
+Use history mode for router?
+(Requires proper server setup for index fallback in production) No**

+Next, manually create a folder with name "services" inside frontent/src:

+**cd src**

+**md services**

 ## 3 Copy in source files

 Backend files will be found in Backend Testing folder and front end in Vue-app folder.
 Copy in files in the following structure: